GabeScott/standard-works-vault/General Conference/1989 October - Windows.md

 As I departed the hospital, situated high on the east bench of Salt Lake City, I gazed at the panoramic view of the valley before me.
 The miles collapsed; the stars drew near.
 I could almost see through the window of mortality the expanse of eternity.
 One star shone especially bright.
 It seemed to light the way and mark the path to Wellsville.
 I remembered the poem from Primary days:

-Star light, star bright,
+>Star light, star bright,

-The first star I see tonight,
+>The first star I see tonight,

-I wish I may, I wish I might,
+>I wish I may, I wish I might,

-Have the wish I wish tonight.
+>Have the wish I wish tonight.
+>

 What was my wish?
 That Martha Sharp might receive the welcome message, “Your son loves you.”

-From sacred soil far away, and from a timeless truth taught long ago, came the message, “With God all things are possible.”
-(Matt.
-19:26.)
+From sacred soil far away, and from a timeless truth taught long ago, came the message, “With God all things are possible.” ([[Matthew 19.26|Matt.
+19:26]].)

 Once more a gentle but unseen hand had opened a window to the soul, that precious lives might receive blessings heaven-sent.

 He beckons to each of us and extends the warm invitation not only to gaze at the beauty seen through the windows He opens, but also to pass through them to the priceless opportunities He provides to bless the lives of others.

 That each may experience this privilege is my humble prayer, in the name of Jesus Christ, amen.